-Local Governing Body
+Full Governing Body

-5.0 The FGB will have a Designated Governor with responsibility for Safeguarding; these are Emily Stephens and Hannah Straine-Francis.
+5.0 The FGB will have a Designated Governor with responsibility for Safeguarding; this is Fran Clarke

 The Designated Governor will ensure that they utilise the experiences and expertise of staff when shaping safeguarding polices.
 Opportunities for staff to contribute to safeguarding arrangements and child protection will be provided.
-They will also be responsible for jointly undertaking the annual 175 safeguarding audit with the Headteacher and Designated Safeguarding Lead.
-An action plan following the audit will be produced and the LGB will ensure that any actions are met in a timely manner.
+They will also be responsible for jointly undertaking the annual 175 safeguarding audit with the Executive Headteacher and Designated Safeguarding Lead.
+An action plan following the audit will be produced and the FGB will ensure that any actions are met in a timely manner.

-- 5.1 The FGB will receive the Annual Safeguarding Report in Term 2 for the previous academic year and will review safeguarding practices in the school no less than annually to ensure that: - The school carries out its statutory duties related to child protection and safeguarding, including the South Gloucestershire Children's Partnership requirements - Sufficient resources are made available to enable necessary tasks to be carried out properly under inter-agency procedures - Governors attend Child Protection / Safeguarding training - Only persons suitable to work with children shall be employed in the school or work in a voluntary capacity as detailed in Keeping Children Safe in Education 2021 - Where safeguarding concerns about a member of staff are substantiated, appropriate action is taken.
+- 5.1 The FGB will receive the Annual Safeguarding Report Term 2 2022 for the previous academic year and will review safeguarding practices in the school no less than annually to ensure that: - The school carries out its statutory duties related to child protection and safeguarding, including the South Gloucestershire Children's Partnership requirements - Sufficient resources are made available to enable necessary tasks to be carried out properly under inter-agency procedures - Governors attend Child Protection / Safeguarding training - Only persons suitable to work with children shall be employed in the school or work in a voluntary capacity as detailed in Keeping Children Safe in Education 2021 - Where safeguarding concerns about a member of staff are substantiated, appropriate action is taken.

-The FGB will delegate responsibility for day-to-day procedures that ensure the smooth operational practice for safeguarding arrangements to the Headteachers and Designated Safeguarding Leads; this may be reported to Governors retrospectively.
+The FGB will delegate responsibility for day-to-day procedures that ensure the smooth operational practice for safeguarding arrangements to the Executive Headteacher and Designated Safeguarding Leads; this may be reported to Governors retrospectively.